rggoria/ci-betaace/readme.rst

 Introduction
 ###################

-This project is a e-grocer website that features different product category like a convenince store.
-It is also our final project requirement on the course subject Human Computer Interaction 2.
+This project is a Forum Web-based System that provides an online exchange of information between people about a particular topic.
+It is also our final project requirement on the course subject Web System and Technologies.

 *******************
 Technologies Used